lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 the model parameters and critically assess the best choice.
 The `f1Count` function counts the number of parameter occurences above a certain F1 value.
-The best choice may not be as simple as the parameter set that gives rise to the highest macro F1 score and one must be careful to avoid overfitting and to choose parameters wisely.
+The best choice may not be as simple as the parameter set that gives rise to the highest macro F1 score.
+One must be careful to avoid overfitting, and choose parameters that frequently provide high classification accuracy.
+Below, we see that only a sigma of 0.1 produces macro F1 scores above 0.6, but that a cost of 16 is much more frequently chosen than lower values.

 ` `